Greece–Turkey relations: Turkish insurgents and asylum seekers

 During the 2010 trial of those accused of organising a 2003 alleged military coup attempt in Turkey called Sledgehammer, the conspirators were accused of planning attacks on mosques, triggering a conflict with Greece by Turkey shooting down one of its own warplanes and then accusing Greeks of this and planting bombs in Istanbul to initiate a military takeover.

 Greece has on many occasions arrested members of the DHKP-C who planned attacks in Turkey.
 Turkey has accused Greece of supporting terrorists such as the DHKP-C.

-Turkey has seen a slide to authoritarianism resulting in Turkish refugees becoming more common, like politician Leyla Birlik accused of insulting the president.
+Turkey has seen a slide to authoritarianism resulting in Turkish refugees becoming more common.
+One example includes when Leyla Birlik accused of insulting the president.
 This has increased since the failed 2016 Turkish coup d'état attempt, after which 995 people, including military personnel, applied for asylum.
 More than 1,800 Turkish citizens requested asylum in Greece in 2017, including those who plotted the assassination.
 Sometimes, this causes tensions between the nations in other areas.